Mission Hills, Los Angeles

-Mission Hills is a neighborhood in Los Angeles, California, located in the San Fernando Valley.
+Mission Hills is a neighborhood in the San Fernando Valley region of Los Angeles, California.

+Starting as the agricultural community of Hickson and later the residential neighborhood of Dennis Park, Mission Hills was named in the 1950's for the Spanish Mission San Fernando Rey de España.
+The neighborhood includes the Andrés Pico Adobe, the second-oldest residence still standing in Los Angeles.
+The San Fernando Mission Cemetery, located a short distance away, is one of the oldest active cemeteries within the San Fernando Valley.

+Geography

 It is near the northern junction of the Golden State Freeway (I-5) and the San Diego Freeway (I-405).
 The Ronald Reagan Freeway (SR-118) bisects the community.
 Mission Hills is at the northern end of the long Sepulveda Boulevard.
 Other main thoroughfares are San Fernando Mission Boulevard, Woodman Avenue, and Rinaldi, Brand, Chatsworth, Devonshire, and Lassen Streets.
 The boundaries are roughly Sepulveda Blvd and Interstate 405 to the west, Interstate 5 to the north and east, Van Nuys Boulevard to the southeast, and Lassen Street to the south.
 The Granada Hills community lies to the west, Sylmar to the north, the city of San Fernando to the northeast, Pacoima to the east, Arleta to the southeast, and Panorama City to the south.

-The historical town was Hickson, now is named Mission Hills for the nearby Spanish Mission San Fernando Rey de España (1784).
-It includes the Andrés Pico Adobe, the second-oldest residence still standing in Los Angeles.
-The San Fernando Mission Cemetery, located a short distance away, is one of the oldest active cemeteries within the San Fernando Valley.